mrft/itr8/README.md

     itr8.limit(50),
 );

-// need to do something on every element, use forEach (yes it will handle async handlers as well, you can even control the concurrency easily) forEach( async (id) => {
+// use forEach to do something with every element (it will handle async handlers as well, you can even control the concurrency easily) forEach( async (id) => {
     const descr = await getElementFromDisk(id);